 - Soy sauce - 1 cup

 - Water - 1 cup

-- Heat your peanut oil in a pan and on a medium heat add your garlic and garlic.
+- Heat your peanut oil in a pan and on a medium heat add crushed garlic, chopped onion and ginger.

 - Once the garlic starts to slightly brown, add your meat and carrots cut into matchsticks, and leave to cook.